pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_message-actions.md

 ```

 Parameters:
-- channel (String, required, default: n/a): Channel name to remove the message action from.
+- channel: String.
+Required.
+Channel name to remove the message action from.
-- message_timetoken (Integer, required, default: n/a): Timetoken of the target message.
+- message_timetoken: Integer.
+Required.
+Timetoken of the target message.
-- action_timetoken (Integer, required, default: n/a): Timetoken of the message action to remove.
+- action_timetoken: Integer.
+Required.
+Timetoken of the message action to remove.
-- http_sync (Boolean, optional, default: false): When true, executes synchronously and returns an array of envelopes.
+- http_sync: Boolean.
+Optional.
+Default: false.
+When true, executes synchronously and returns an array of envelopes.
-- callback (Lambda with one parameter, optional, default: n/a): Invoked for each envelope (for async calls, use value to retrieve the envelope).
+- callback: Lambda (one parameter).
+Optional.
+Invoked for each envelope (for async calls, use value to retrieve the envelope).

 ### Sample code[​](#sample-code-1)